Create unit tests

 as the heading value and expecting whether the Unit test value is printed on the screen.

-You'd need to import @testing-library/jest-dom/extend-expect
+You'd need to import @testing-library/jest-dom

 in all your tests to use functions like toBeInTheDocument